yulesa/tiders-x402-server/docs/src/sdk-library/sdk-configuration.md

 # Configuration Reference

-The server is configured programmatically -- there are no config files.
-You set up payment rules, database connections, and server parameters in code.
+This page covers programmatic configuration via the Rust and Python SDKs.
 All configuration objects provide both Rust functions and Python bindings.

 ## AppState